conda-forge/cfep/cfep-05.md

 ## Backwards Compatibility

 There are only minimal concerns of backwards compatibility.
-There are a few relevant labels that package maintainers have affixed to their pre-release packages.
-These are "pre" (1), "prerelease" (2), "rc" (2) and "test" (1).
-The numbers in parentheses represent the number of projects which have released these pre-release packages.
-With six total projects using non-main labels, I do not think we have a serious concern with backwards compatibility due to changes that come about via this proposal.
+The number of feedstocks that issue pre-releases is small, mitigating backwards compatibility issues.

 ## Specification

-Mark the pre-release package on anaconda.org as "dev" or "rc".
+Mark the pre-release package on anaconda.org as "dev" or "rc" by adding them to the appropriate label.
 The semantics of these labels should generally follow the [guidelines](https://docs.python.org/devguide/devcycle.html#stages) that Python itself follows.